API Bridge Agent

 About The Project

-The API Bridge Agent project provides a Tyk middleware plugin that allows users to interact with traditional REST APIs using natural language.
-It acts as a translator between human language and structured API requests/responses.
+The API Bridge Agent project provides a Tyk middleware plugin that allows users to interact with external services, using natural language.
+These external services can either offers traditional REST APIs interface, or MCP interfaces.
+It acts as a translator between human language and structured API and MCP Servers, for requests and responses.

 Key features:

-• Converts natural language queries into valid API requests based on OpenAPI specifications.
+• Converts natural language queries into valid API requests based on OpenAPI specifications for service with API interfaces, or into valid MCP tool calls for MCP Servers.

-• Transforms API responses back into natural language explanations.
+• Transforms service responses back into natural language explanations.

 • Integrates with Tyk API Gateway as a plugin.